-- Approximately 20,000 m of exploration drilling within the current footprint of the 2023 MRE focusing on discovering new veins and expanding known veins at depth and laterally using 50 m step-outs to potentially increase the bulk of the inferred mineral resources down to a depth of around 700 m. - Approximately 5,000 m of regional exploration drilling outside of the 2023 MRE footprint, following up on isolated intersections, surface geochemical anomalies, geophysical anomalies and geological and structural trends. - Initiate engineering studies: mineral processing and mine plan design (for BK Test Mining). - Update the 2023 MRE using drill results completed in Phase 1 and preliminary results from the engineering studies to refine the optimization and cut-off grade parameters. - In support to the MRE update, complete an updated NI 43-101 Technical Report.
+- Approximately 20,000 m of exploration drilling within the current footprint of the MRE focusing on discovering new veins and expanding known veins at depth and laterally using 50 m step-outs to potentially increase the bulk of the inferred mineral resources down to a depth of around 700 m. - Approximately 5,000 m of regional exploration drilling outside of the MRE footprint, following up on isolated intersections, surface geochemical anomalies, geophysical anomalies and geological and structural trends. - Initiate engineering studies: mineral processing and mine plan design for Mustang Test Mining. - Update the MRE using drill results completed in Phase 1 and preliminary results from the engineering studies to refine the optimization and cut-off grade parameters. - In support of the MRE update, complete an updated NI 43-101 Technical Report.